twilco/kosmonaut/README.md

 - [ ] Text rendering with FreeType (without support for text layout — see next item)
 - [ ] Support for normal flow, inline formatting context layout and paint

+For those who are curious, here's what I'm specifically working on right now (I'll try to keep this up-to-date).
+Commits will be infrequent but generally substantial depending on the size of the thing I'm working on.

+* Rewriting block formatting context layout to be closer to-spec, and to fix some corner cases I broke recently.

 ### Project goals

 Kosmonaut was created with the intention of learning browser engine development.
 However, the project has come a little ways now, and I've been thinking about niches I can work towards fitting Kosmonaut into.
 I've shared some thoughts on potential niches [in this issue](https://github.com/twilco/kosmonaut/issues/6), and would love to hear your ideas too.